Articles

 Table of contents

-Managing environments is the cornerstone of an efficient DevOps process, yet not many DevOps teams prioritize it in their day-to-day workflows.
-This article covers the fundamentals and best practices of developing an environment strategy and provides recommendations on leveraging your people, processes and tools to maintain your environments.
+Managing environments is the cornerstone of an efficient DevOps process, yet not many teams prioritize it in their day-to-day workflows.
+This article covers the best practices of developing an environment strategy and provides recommendations on leveraging your people, processes and tools to maintain your environments and build a deployment package that works for you.

 According to a survey by Copado, nearly 60% of Salesforce professionals experience issues caused by out of sync sandboxes.
 That begs the question: if the majority of us know the consequences of sandbox misalignment, why do we still struggle with this critical aspect of DevOps?